Murphy drip: History

-The Murphy drip was invented by Wisconsin surgeon John Benjamin Murphy, for the purpose of administering a proctoclysis for hydration and replenishment of electrolytes, via a sodium and calcium chloride solution.
+The Murphy drip was invented by American surgeon John Benjamin Murphy, for the purpose of administering a proctoclysis for hydration and replenishment of electrolytes, via a sodium and calcium chloride solution.
 This would be used when administration by mouth was not possible because of the condition of the patient.
 The Murphy drip was described in the April 1909 issue of the Journal of the American Medical Association.
 By as early as July 1928, the Murphy drip was considered an auxiliary method of injection behind intravenous therapy and subcutaneous injection, the two principal methods of injection at that time.